AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 Consistency:

-   * **Requirement:** The mode associated with a formal parameter or volatile variable in a global data list shall be consistent with the mode associated with it at the point of its declaration.
+   * **Requirement:** The mode associated with a formal parameter [of an enclosing subprogram] or volatile variable in a global data list shall be consistent with the mode associated with it at the point of its declaration.

      **Rationale:** this provides an early basic consistency check.